Chinmay26/Multi-Viewpoint-Image-generation/README.md

 ### Introduction:
-We tackle the above in three phases
+The problem is approached in three phases
-- In phase 1 of the project, we worked towards generating image in target viewpoint which was implicit to the model [target viewpoint is always 30 deg counterclockwise].
+- Phase 1 tackles generating image in target viewpoint which was implicit to the model [target viewpoint is always 30 deg counterclockwise].
-- In phase 2, we generated synthetic 2D images given any target viewpoint [azimuth angle].
+- Phase 2 tackles generating synthetic 2D images given any target viewpoint [azimuth angle].
-- In phase 3, we investigate different adversarial training models (Vanilla GAN, DCGAN) to generate realistic synthetic views, given any viewpoint.
+- Phase 3 investigates different adversarial training models (Vanilla GAN, DCGAN) to generate realistic synthetic views, given any viewpoint.

 ## Dataset
 - [ShapeNet dataset](https://shapenet.org/).
-We focused on three model categories: Car, Chair and Mug.
+The focus is on three model categories: Car, Chair and Mug.
-- We rendered [2D images](https://drive.google.com/drive/folders/0Byb88ed56z69LWVJWWRIRVQ0Rkk?usp=sharing) of the above 3D models using [ShapeNet Renderer](https://github.com/ShapeNet/shapenet-viewer).
+- The [2D images](https://drive.google.com/drive/folders/0Byb88ed56z69LWVJWWRIRVQ0Rkk?usp=sharing) of the above 3D models are rendered using [ShapeNet Renderer](https://github.com/ShapeNet/shapenet-viewer).
 Both input and output images are of resolution 64 by 64 by 3.
-For each model, we render images from 36 viewpoints corresponding to 36 azimuth angles and  0 elevation angle.
+For each model, images are rendered from 36 viewpoints corresponding to 36 azimuth angles and 0 elevation angle.
-- We use a 80:20 training/test split.
-For Car category, from total 3512 models, we use 2809 models [98315 images ] and the remaining 703 [24605 images] for testing.
+- 80:20 training/test split is used.
+For Car category, the total 3512 models is plit into 2809 models [98315 images ] for training and the remaining 703 models [24605 images] for testing.
 - For Chair category,  from total 6775 models, we use 5402 models [189700 images] and the remaining 1355 models [ 47425 images ] for testing.
 We used the Mug category for prototyping.

 ## Loss
 We optimise on the L1 loss function to improve the synthetic image detail and quality .
 We experimented with different loss functions such as Local Moment Loss, L2 loss, perceptual loss (pre-trained deep networks), but got best results with L1 loss.

 ## Normalization and Non-linearity
-We normalize all input images to [-1,1] and use LeakyRelu for non-linearity in intermediate layers and Tanh for the final layer.
+All input images are nomralized to [-1,1] and LeakyRelu is used for non-linearity in intermediate layers and Tanh for the final layer.
 We experimented with other combinations (Sigmoid / ReLU) but got best results for above combination

 ## Models
 1. **Autoencoder**